epthewizard/Export-Authy-Tokens/README.md

 ## Quick Links

+- Credits: this guide was assembled with help from community projects such as `BrenoFariasdaSilva/Authy-iOS-MiTM` (see Credits & References below).

+> No jailbreak required: you do NOT need a jailbroken device.
+All you need is:

+- A computer (Windows/macOS/Linux) to run `mitmweb` and the Python decrypter script.
+- An iOS device with Authy installed and a created Authy backup password.
+- The mitmproxy certificate installed & trusted on the device (instructions below).
+- This README — full step-by-step instructions are provided below.

 - Step-by-step guide (this section)
 - Troubleshooting anchors (bottom of file)
 - Script usage (`python authy_exporter.py --help`)